AlanBarber/ResultR/README.md

 }
 ```

+## ❓ FAQ

+### Why "Dispatcher" instead of "Mediator"?

+The classic GoF Mediator pattern describes an object that coordinates bidirectional communication between multiple colleague objects - think of a chat room where participants talk *through* the mediator to each other.

+What ResultR actually does is simpler: route a request to exactly one handler and return a response.
+There's no inter-handler communication.
+This is closer to a **command pattern** or **in-process message bus**.

+We chose `IDispatcher` and `Dispatcher` because the name honestly describes the behavior: requests go in, get dispatched to a handler, and results come out.

 ## 📊 Benchmarks

-There are many great request dispatcher implementations out there.
+There are many great request dispatcher / "mediator" implementations out there.
 Here is a comparison between ResultR and some of the other popular ones:

 Performance comparison between ResultR (latest), [MediatR](https://github.com/jbogard/MediatR) (12.5.0), [DispatchR](https://github.com/hasanxdev/DispatchR) (2.1.1), and [Mediator.SourceGenerator](https://github.com/martinothamar/Mediator) (2.1.7):